aslanyan/cosmopp/readme.txt

 7. MULTINEST: Please download from http://ccpforge.cse.rl.ac.uk/gf/project/multinest/ then compile and install.
 8. PLANCK likelihood code and data files: Please download from http://pla.esac.esa.int/pla/aio/planckProducts.html then compile and install the likelihood code.

 You need to create a file make.inc and give the references to the directories of the libraries described above.
 The optional libraries may be left empty.
 An example file is included, make_template.inc.
+If the Planck likelihood is included, you need to specify the location of a directory containing all of the Planck likelihood files you are planning to use.
+Please define this in PLANCKDATADIR in make.inc before compiling the library.

 No changes to the Makefile should be required.
 Just run “make” in the main directory.

 The gcc compiler is needed.

 |-------|
 | USAGE |